ITensor/Observers.jl/README.md

-Observers.jl v0.2 has been released, which preserves the same basic `update!` interface but a new design of the observer object, which is now now just a `DataFrame` from [DataFrames.jl](https://dataframes.juliadata.org/stable/).
+Observers.jl v0.2 has been released, which preserves the same basic `update!` interface but a new design of the observer object, which is now just a `DataFrame` from [DataFrames.jl](https://dataframes.juliadata.org/stable/).
 The basic constructor syntax is the same, though `Observer` has been deprecated in favor of `observer`.